-From a regulatory perspective, as long as the monitoring is limited to analysis of aggregated data (thus not including identifiable personal data), the monitoring activities are fully in line with the General Data Protection Regulation (or GDPR 2016/679).
+From a regulatory perspective, as long as the monitoring is limited to the analysis of aggregated data (thus not including identifiable personal data), the monitoring activities are fully in line with the General Data Protection Regulation (or GDPR 2016/679).

 A question of time

 Live performance monitoring of AI clinical applications is a tangible goal, with enormous benefits for healthcare practitioners, patients, and the healthtech industry.
 The impact on PMS activities would set the bar for medical device quality and patient safety.